[Er, just below & right of...] TOP DEAD CENTER

 The EarthRider Trail Rating System

 A work in progress, this rating system applies only to the unpaved sections of our rides.
 Any rating system by it’s nature is quite subjective.
 Different riders excel at different aspects of riding: What is easy for one rider may be nearly impossible for another, who in turn may be capable of other nifty riding tricks the original rider can only dream of.
 Furthermore, simply changing speed on a given section of trail can radically change how difficult it is to keep the metal bits from touching the ground.
+Weather alone has changed an R2 ride into an R8.

-That said, The R1-9 rating system is exemplified as follows:
+The R1-9 rating system is exemplified as follows:

 R1

-least one R2+ section.
+significant length without at least one R2+ section.

 R2

-Arne Anselm, BMW R100GSR1 with substantial loos surface material
+BMW R100GSR1 with substantial loose surface material

 or line restrictions.

-Doug Ford, BMW F650GS DakarR1 with mild inclines / curves.
+BMW F650GS DakarR1 with mild inclines / curves.

 R3

-Eric Wetherbee, Suzuki DR650Smooth single-track with minimal obstacles
+Kawasaki Super Sherpa, Suzuki DR650Smooth single-track with minimal obstacles

 and fairly open turns.

-Jerome Smith, BMW F800GSSlightly loose terrain with whoop-de-doos.
+Suzuki DL650 V-Strom, BMW F800GSSlightly loose terrain with whoop-de-doos.

 R4

-Jim Janssen, KTM 950 AdventureSignificantly rocky terrain requiring at least
+KTM 950 AdventureSignificantly rocky terrain requiring at least

 a modicum of concern for line selection.

-Laura Smith, Honda CRF230L
+BMW R1200GSA, Honda CRF230L

 Narrow single-track with obstacles requiring